samueldanso/Reshape/README.md

 ## ✨ Features

-- **AI Art Generation (Curator Agent)** – Generate unique NFT art instantly from text prompts with the Curator Agent.
+- **AI Art Generation (Curator Agent)** – Instantly generate unique NFT art from text prompts with the Curator Agent.
 - **NFT Minting** – Mint your AI-generated art directly to Shape L2 for verifiable ownership.
-- **Gallery Curation** – Arrange and showcase your minted NFTs in beautiful, personalised galleries.
+- **Gallery Curation** – Arrange and showcase your minted NFTs in beautiful, personalized galleries.
 - **Wallet Integration** – Connect your Shape-compatible wallet for seamless NFT creation and collection tracking.
-- **Curator Agent Guidance** – AI assistant provides layout suggestions, prompts, and creative recommendations.
-- **NFT Discovery & Trading (Discovery Agent)** (Roadmap) – Explore trending collections, discover new artists, mint, buy, and sell NFTs.
+- **NFT Discovery & Trading ** (Roadmap) – Explore trending collections, discover new artists, and mint, buy, or sell NFTs.
+- **Art Critique (Critique Agent)** (Roadmap) – Receive quick AI-powered feedback on your artwork to improve and iterate.
 - **Profiles & Social** (Roadmap) – Public profiles for creators with the ability to like and interact with NFTs.
-- **Art Critique(Critique Agent)** (Roadmap) – Receive quick AI-powered feedback on your artwork to improve and iterate.

 ## 🛠️ How It Works